 Another project, is Wool Picking Boxes.
 It's hard for new fiber artists to get their hands on any tools that speed up the wool processing, even hand cards can cost $75 or more.
 Many mills are now charging more than $6 a pound (and postage both ways) to card wool for spinners.
-So we're experimenting with a low-cost, hoping to keep it under $95, sliding wool picker box that can be securely clamped to a table and used as needed, then securely fastened and hung up out of the way when not needed.
+So we're experimenting with a low-cost, sliding wool picker box that can be securely clamped to a table and used as needed, then securely fastened and hung up out of the way when not needed.
 It will be rather small and compact, intended for hobbyists or when you're traveling, but at a price that's more affordable than larger models.
 Putting your fiber through twice, renders a product that is similar to the processing done by professional mills, but you'll still find some places where you need to further tease the fiber.